 CAMM, a new cloud maturity model, may be the key to helping organisations, and especially SMBs, evaluate the security of cloud providers.

 Merchants are ultimately responsible for locking down credit card data and maintaining PCI compliance, according to experts.

 Ingram Micro CEO Greg Spierkel has announced his retirement from the role, with the reins of power to be passed to current COO Alan Monie.
-Spierkel has been with the broadliner since 1997, and ran APAC and EMEA for a spell before becoming corporate president in 2004, and CEO in 2005.
-He has been a s
+Spierkel has been with the broad liner since 1997, and ran APAC and EMEA for a spell before becoming corporate president in 2004, and CEO in 2005.

-Industry heavyweight Intelhas filed its year end figures, with full-year sales of $54bn (£34.8bn)andfourth quarterrevenue of $13.9bn.
+Industry heavyweight Intel has filed its yearend figures, with full-year sales of $54bn (£34.8bn) and fourth quarter revenue of $13.9bn.
 Post tax profit at the firm was up by 13% to $3.4bn.
-Intel's largestbusiness unit,the PC client group,accounted for sales of $35.4bn, up 17% on 2010, while its

-A decline in PC sales as a result of the Thai flooding crisis seems to have hurt Microsoft's Q2 numbersless than Redmond had at first feared feared, with strong sales elsewhere in the firm helping to offsetthe impact ofthe disaster.
-Microsofttodayreported a 5%year-on-year sales uptick in the second
+A decline in PC sales as a result of the Thai flooding crisis seems to have hurt Microsoft's Q2 numbers less than Redmond had at first feared, with strong sales elsewhere in the firm helping to offset the impact of the disaster.

 Rather than system-to-system integration issues, companies embarking on S&OP are likely to face challenges in data quality and data governance.